neryus/email-developer-handbook/tools.md

 Email developer code editors, usefull plugins, features and tools.

 ### Adobe Dreamweaver
+My work machine get update, actually only Adobe CS was updated to CS6.
 At work I'm using Dreamweaver version CS5.5 and I find it very good for editing, troubleshooting an email templates.
 Mostly because of design view and select tool.

 Tools: